31 technology news to start the morning informed of the latest | Technology

 The curiosities of the day

-Samsung launches a new product on the market: Jeans!
+They develop a system to load the mobile with urine.
 Read the news

-The smallest caravan in the world, which you can attach to a scooter or a bicycle.
+This smart bath mat with footprint reader tracks the weight, body fat and other data of the whole family.
 Read the news

-This endearing grandmother teaches us a lesson with her Google search.
+One third of the cryptocurrencies in circulation belongs to 10,000 people.
 Read the news

 This has been the tech news summary of the day.
 Have a nice day!